MrR0807/Java_Notes/Modern-Best-Practices-for-Testing-in-Java.md

 assertThat(toDTOs(responseJson)).containsOnly(expectedDTO1, expectedDTO2);
 ```

-* Some tests checking the correct behavior of the query parameter ?category.
+* Some tests checking the correct behavior of the query parameter ``?category``.
 So we want to test the correct filtering; not if all properties are correctly set.
 We have already done that in the above test.
 Consequently, it’s enough to compare only the returned product ids.

 ```
 String responseJson = requestProductsByCategory("Office");